zouppen/valo/README-udp.txt

 Packet format
 =============

-Please note: This is the new version of packet format.
-The software support is added later today.

 A packet is composed of zero or more commands.
 All commands in one packet are executed in one pass, immediately after the whole packet is parsed.